Toronto Star: Under Atkinson

-These principles continue to affect the Stars editorial stances.
-In February 2006, Star media columnist Antonia Zerbisias wrote on her blog:

-Besides, we are the Star which means we all have the Atkinson Principles—and its multi-culti values—tattooed on our butts.
-Fine with me.
-At least we are upfront about our values, and they almost always work in favour of building a better Canada.

 Other early media ventures

 Under Atkinson, the Star launched several other media initiatives, including a weekend supplemental magazine, the Star Weekly, from 1910 to 1973.
 From 1922 to 1933, the Star was also a radio broadcaster on its station CFCA, broadcasting on a wavelength of 400 metres (749.48 kHz); its coverage was complementary to the paper's reporting.
 The station was closed following the establishment of the Canadian Radio Broadcasting Commission (CRBC) and the introduction of a government policy that, in essence, restricted private stations to an effective radiated power of 100 watts.
 The Star would continue to supply sponsored content to the CRBC's CRCT station—which later became CBC station CBL—an arrangement that lasted until 1946.

 1971–present

 In 1971, the newspaper was renamed The Toronto Star and moved to a modern International-style office tower at One Yonge Street by Queens Quay.
 The original Star building at 80 King Street West was demolished to make room for First Canadian Place.

 The Star expanded during the 1970s with the introduction of a Sunday edition in 1973 and a morning edition in 1981.

 In 1992, its printing plant was moved to the Toronto Star Press Centre at the Highway 407 & 400 interchange in Vaughan.
 In September 2002, the logo was changed, and "The" was dropped from the masthead.
 During the 2003 Northeast blackout, the Star printed the paper at a press in Welland, Ontario.
 The newspaper's former printing plant was housed at One Yonge Street until the Toronto Star Press Centre opened.

 Until the mid-2000s, the front page of the Toronto Star had no third-party advertising aside from upcoming lottery jackpot estimates from the Ontario Lottery and Gaming Corporation (OLG).

 On May 28, 2007, the Star unveiled a redesigned paper that featured larger type, narrower pages, fewer and shorter articles, renamed sections, a more prominent focus on local news, and less focus on international news, columnists, and opinion pieces.
 However, on January 1, 2009, the Star reverted to its previous format.
 Star P.M., a free newspaper in PDF format that could be downloaded from the newspaper's website each weekday afternoon, was discontinued in October 2007, thirteen months after its launch.

 On January 15, 2016, Torstar confirmed the closure of its Vaughan printing presses and indicated that it would outsource printing to Transcontinental Printing, leading to the layoff of all 285 staff at the plant, as Transcontinental had its own existing facility, also in Vaughan.
 The newspaper said the closure was effected so it could better focus on its digital outlets.